 The PLW analysis was performed by simulating wind flows and gathering velocity data over a CFD model of the site for 12 wind directions.
-The CFD simulation model was centered on the study building, complete with surrounding massing within a radius of 480 m.
+The CFD simulation model was centered on the study building, complete with surrounding massing within a radius of 610 m.
+The process was performed for two context massing scenarios, as noted in Section 2.